Members and Biographies

 He was the chair of the Board of Legislators Legislation Committee, shepherding in the passage of term limits, ethics reform, flood control law and the creation of the charter revision commission through the legislature.

 Betsy has been a member of the Westchester Community College Foundation Board of Directors since 1985.
 She is a former president of the board as well as a former chair.
 Betsy is responsible for the development of the Foundation’s Volunteer program, Native Plant Center, and Gateway initiative among many other things.
-She is a true champion of the college and joined the Westchester Community College Board of Trustees in 2009, currently serving as the Vice Chair.
-Betsy serves on the Executive, Celebrity Salons, and Governance Committees.
+She is a true champion of the college and joined the Westchester Community College Board of Trustees in 2009.
+Betsy serves on the Executive, and Program Committees.

 Hon.
 Andrew J. Spano